PX4/PX4-user_guide/en/telemetry/holybro_microhard_p900_radio.md

 <img src="../../assets/hardware/telemetry/holybro_microhard_leds.png" width="600px" title="Holybro Pico Config" />

-P900 Radio have 6 status LEDs, there are three blue, two orange and one green LEDs.
-The meaning of the different LEDs are:
+The P900 Radio has 6 status LEDs: three are blue, two are orange, and one is green.
+The meanings of the different LEDs are:

 * Power LED(green)
   * This LED will illuminate when the P900 Radio is connected to a power source (7-35VDC).
 * TX LED (orange)
   * When illuminated, this LED indicates that the Radio is transmitting data over the air.
 * RX LED (orange)
   * This LED indicates that the Radio is synchronized and has received valid packets.
 * RSSI LEDs (3x Blue)
   * As the received signal strength increases, starting with the furthest left, the number of active
 * RSSI LEDs
 increases.
 Signal strength is calculated based on the last four valid received packets with correct CRC.
 The value of RSSI is reported in S123.